hikeventures/hikeventures.github.io/_posts/events/2018-06-25-Katadyn-Gravity-BeFree.markdown

 layout: post
 ---

-Miriam Blume from Katadyn showed us their new <a href="https://amzn.to/2MooPT1" >Katadyn Gravity BeFree Water Filter</a> at the OutDoor Show in Friedrichshafen.
+Miriam Blume from Katadyn showed us their new <a rel="nofollow" href="https://amzn.to/2MooPT1" >Katadyn Gravity BeFree Water Filter</a> at the OutDoor Show in Friedrichshafen.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/OhE7bshiLjs"></iframe>